 Because the Company did not receive a receipt from the applicable Canadian securities authorities for the qualifying prospectus by August 20, 2018, the unexercised special warrants were adjusted to entitle the holders to receive 1.1 units instead of one unit of the Company.
-This resulted in the issuance of an additional 3,042,167 units.
-This penalty was valued at \$7,142,550 and was charged to operations during the three months ended August 31, 2018.
+This resulted in the planned issuance of an additional 3,042,167 units.
+This penalty was valued at \$7,142,550 and was charged to operations during the six months ended November 30, 2018.